-PGIML is managed by its Board.
-The board defines, oversees and is accountable for the implementation of governance arrangements to ensure the effective and prudent management of the Firm.
-PGIML's Board's terms of reference provides, amongst other things, that the Board:
+PGIMPALT is managed by its Board who are responsible for the Firm's long-term success.
+The Board defines, oversees and is accountable for the implementation of governance arrangements to ensure the effective and prudent management of the Firm.
+PGIMPALT's Board terms of reference provides that the Board:

-- i. has overall and collective responsibility for the Firm; - ii. sets, approves, monitors and oversees implementation of the Firm's strategic objectives, risk strategy and internal governance; - iii. ensures the integrity of the Firm's accounting and financial reporting systems, including financial and operational controls and compliance with the regulatory system; - iv. oversees the process of disclosure and communications; - v. has responsibility for providing effective oversight of senior management; - vi. monitors and periodically assesses: - a. the adequacy and the implementation of the Firm's strategic objectives in the provision of investment services and/or activities and ancillary services; - b. the effectiveness of the Firm's governance arrangements; - c. the adequacy of the policies relating to the provision of services to clients; - vii. takes appropriate steps to address any deficiencies; and - viii. has adequate access to information and documents which are needed to oversee and monitor management decision-making.
+- i. has overall and collective responsibility for the Firm; - ii. sets, approves and oversees implementation of the Firm's strategic objectives, risk strategy and internal governance; - iii. ensures the integrity of the Firm's accounting and financial reporting systems, including financial and operational controls and compliance with the regulatory system; - iv. oversees the process of disclosure and communications; - v. has responsibility for providing effective oversight of senior management; - vi. monitors and periodically assesses: - a. the adequacy and the implementation of the firm's strategic objectives in the provision of investment services and/or activities and ancillary services; - b. the effectiveness of the firm's governance arrangements; - c. the adequacy of the policies relating to the provision of services to clients; - vii. takes appropriate steps to address any deficiencies; and - viii. has adequate access to information and documents which are needed to oversee and monitor management decision-making.

 The members of the Board are required to have appropriate knowledge, experience and leadership qualities to operate the business effectively and sufficient resources to oversee the activities conducted by the Firm.
 The directors are required to act in accordance with the best interests of the Firm and the business connected with it.
-The Nomination Committee (see below) is tasked with, amongst other things, assessing the Board's composition and the balance of skills, knowledge, experience and diversity on the Board and report on these at least annually to the Board.
-Quarterly Board meetings are in place for PGIML to oversee significant matters and provide a regular forum for discussion and challenge on the decision-making process.
+Quarterly board meetings are in place for PGIMPALT to oversee significant matters and provide a regular forum for discussion and challenge on the decision-making process.